cmm/nock/README.md

 ================================

 I've made this hoping to grok Nock in the process.
-As far as grokking Nock, the results are somewhat underwhelming so far, but I kind of like the evaluator, so here it is.
+As far as grokking Nock goes the jury is still out, but the evaluator turned out to be kind of cute.
+So here it is.

 Other lispheads may or may not find this useful.